NikitaBhamu/Operating-Systems/README.md

 # OperatingSystems

 ## Adding Syscall in Linux :
-Understanding the build process of a modern kernel, walkthrough the procedure of adding a system call and the Software Engineering discipline required in Kernel coding.
+Understanding the build process of a modern kernel, walkthrough the procedure of adding a system call and the Software Engineering discipline required in Kernel coding.<br />

 ## Printing Prime using Parallel Programming :